Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Dr. Kathryn Trotter, Associate Clinical Professor, School of Nursing at Duke University

 Today, the WHNP deals with much more than obstetrics and gynecology.
-In fact, today’s WHNP provides care to more than just cis-gendered women.
+Today’s WHNP provides care to more than just cis-gendered women.
 As their scope of practice continues to evolve, WHNPs may treat transgender patients, intersex patients, and even men’s reproductive issues.
 Many of these programs are referred to as women’s health/gender-related NP programs.

-Women’s health is a specialty practice area that’s continuing to grow and evolve.
-It’s also one that has advocacy and social justice baked into its DNA: WHNPs take a truly holistic approach to care, considering the relationships between class, ethnicity, gender, and sexual orientation when treating their patients.
+Women’s health is a specialty practice area that continues to grow and evolve.
+Advocacy and social justice are baked into its DNA: WHNPs take a truly holistic approach to care, considering the relationships between class, ethnicity, gender, and sexual orientation when treating their patients.

 To learn more about the work and advocacy of WHNPs, read on.

-Meet the Expert: Kathryn Jane Trotter, DNP, FAANP
+Meet the Expert: Kathryn Jane Trotter, DNP, CNM, FNP-C, CHSE, FAANP, FAAN

 Dr. Kathryn Trotter is an associate clinical professor in the School of Nursing at Duke University, where she is the lead faculty for the women’s health nurse practitioner major.
 She teaches advanced women’s health courses, as well as the basic perinatal health course and gynecology content within other courses for all NP students.